Craig Mackinlay: Personal life

 Mackinlay married Katalin "Kati" Madi, a Hungarian pharmacist, in 2011.
 They have a daughter.

 In September 2023, Mackinlay developed a very rapidly progressing case of sepsis and was placed in an induced coma for 16 days.
-He underwent a quadruple amputation of his lower limbs on 1 December at St Thomas' Hospital in London.
+He underwent a quadruple amputation of his limbs on 1 December at St Thomas' Hospital in London.
 Mackinlay was fitted with prosthetic limbs and expressed a desire to be known as the first "bionic MP".
 He received a rare standing ovation when he returned to the House of Commons on 22 May 2024.